 Clinton Foundation donors gave $13 million to Terry McAuliffe

-Records show that there are 120 donors who have contributed to both Virginia Gov. Terry McAuliffe and the Clinton Foundation, giving a total of $13.4 million to the governor’s campaigns, inauguration, state party and political action committee.
+Records show that there are 120 donors who have contributed to both Virginia Gov. Terry McAuliffe and the Clinton Foundation, giving a total of $13.4 million to the governor’s campaigns, inauguration, the state party, and political action committee.
 That increases to nearly $18 million if donors to Hillary Clinton’s 2016 presidential campaign are included.

 In fact, West Legend Corp. was on the was only the 57th biggest donor to McAuliffe during his two campaigns for governor.
 Coming in first at $6.7 million was the Democratic Governors Association PAC.
 Next was Independence USA, a Super PAC funded by Michael Bloomberg to promote gun control, with $1.7 million.